 One key element here is blame.
-No one is to blame, it’s just one of those things.
-Older children and adults who are bedwetting are not doing it for fun, or spite and all would happily wish it away.
+No one is to blame; it’s just one of those things.
+Older children and adults who are bedwetting are not doing it for fun, or spite, and all would happily wish it away.

 - Make sure you’re winding down for the day.

 - Don’t watch TV as you go off to sleep, the blue light from the TV can affect melatonin – the chemical released in your brain that helps regulate sleep cycles.

 - Read a book or a magazine to help you drift off